jacobbisaacson-zz/doggy-dog-world-backend/jacobREADME.md

 ## Other Notes
 - Can the User add comments / posts to the park

-- Does the park data (related to User Preferences) revert to Default at 12AM daily?
+- Does the park data (related to User Preferences) revert to Default at 12AM daily? (user is going to cruyd the parks)
-- Can User do anything to CRUD a park?

 - Should the home page be the Map, or the list of parks with the User's profile side by side?
 	- where the User could select a park, or edit/update their profile/preferences
-- Can Users chat?
+- Can Users chat? (socket.io)

 - Can user "check-in" to say they are currently at a park?

 - Is there any social element whatsoever?
 -

 ## Questions for TS, RA or DB
-- How can I assign values to the importance of each preference a User selects from the options?
+- How can I assign values to the importance of each preference a User selects from the options? (later 5.10)
-- Am I setting up models correctly?
+- Am I setting up models correctly? (good)

 - Route for creating user profile?  dog profile?  or should those fields be a part of the models?
-- "bound dispatchAction" when trying to add a dog

 - registering (sign up here to register) --

 		Warning: Failed prop type: Invalid prop `children` supplied to `Form`, expected a ReactNode. in Form (at LoginRegisterForm/index.js:44)
     in LoginRegisterForm (at App.js:95)
     in div (at App.js:86)
     in App (at src/index.js:9)
+// dont worry about this for now //

-- FOR scoring system (preferences) use 1, 2, and 3.
+- FOR scoring system (preferences) use 1, 2, and 3
+- Get mapbox token
+- integerfield for perferences
+- making both parks and user pref's integers,